Money may seem like the least of your worries in your teens, but knowing these 12 money lessons will help pre-teens become financially wise adults.

 Additional Reading: Tips To Prep Teens For Better Finance Habits In The Future

-A good part of your teenage years will be spent on making goals for nearly every stage of your life- higher studies, career, marriage etc. While you’re planning for these phases, don’t leave your financial goals out of the picture.
+A good part of your teenage years will be spent on making goals for nearly every stage of your life- higher studies, career, marriage, etc. While you’re planning for these phases, don’t leave your financial goals out of the picture.
 It’s best to start early when it comes to establishing long-term goals.
 Be it your first car, your own house or being able to start your own business, start planning financially for these goals as early as you can.

-Divide And Rule:
+5. Divide And Rule

 If you’re at sea about how much money you should set aside for expenses and your personal financial goals, one easy way to go about it is to follow a 50/20/30 rule for your expenses.
-Contribute 50% of your net income to any fixed expenses, 20% towards savings and the other 30% towards any form of leisure/recreational expenses.
+Contribute 50% of your net income to any fixed expenses, 20% towards savings, and the remaining 30% towards any form of leisure/recreational expenses.
 Sticking to a set rule will allow you to develop a disciplined approach towards your finances.

 Additional Reading: Financial Incest And How It Can Affect Your Children

-When you’re in your teens, you may still have a whole lot of years ahead of you to plan for your future, but the earlier you start, the better it is.
+When you’re in your pre-teens, you may still have a whole lot of years ahead of you to plan for your future, but the earlier you start, the better it is.
 So, while you’re prepping for your career and life goals, don’t give your financial goals a miss.